ingo/ingo.github.io/_recipes/creamy_eggplant_sauce_for_pasta.md

 title: Creamy Eggplant Sauce for Pasta
 ---

 This recipe is concise and requires a little planning, as the oven is involved.
 It's a great way to experience a creamy sauce quality without all the cream.
-This eggplant-based pasta sauce provides a dairy-free twist on a creamy sauce.
-Cubed eggplant is roasted until very soft and caramelized.
-The eggplant is then blended into a smooth, lush sauce that clings to pasta with no cream needed.
-The recipe does involve roasting the eggplant, so a little planning is required.
-But the end result is a unique and creamy sauce well worth the effort.
 Eggplant, once roasted, produces a soft and creamy interior, which can be used for purees and in this case, a pasta sauce.
-Eggplant is often used in pastas as a chunky element in the sauce, sharing the stage with tomatoes, peppers, or sausage.
-This recipe is concise and takes a little planning, as the oven is involved.
-Also, it’s a good way to experience a creamy sauce quality without all the cream.
 Cauliflower sauces work in a similar fashion.

 ### Ingredients